sjting8/cse15l-lab-reports/Lab Report 3.md

 ```

 Prints searched line and n lines after the result.
 (1 line in these examples because of A1)
+Could be useful if the user wants to search for a method and they would input the method header and n lines to see the method.

 Sources (for all four command options):
 [grep window command](https://amalgjose.com/2021/08/08/pipe-grep-equivalent-command-in-windows/#:~:text=The%20syntax%20of%20grep%20command%20is%20given%20below.&text=Options%20Description%20%2Dc%20%3A%20This%20prints,lines%20and%20their%20line%20numbers.)